 - 1. Field work is carried out very fast. - 2.
 Accuracy of measurement is high. - 3.
 Manual errors involved in reading and recording are eliminated. - 4.
 Calculation of coordinates is very fast and accurate.
 Even corrections for temperature and pressure are automatically made. - 5.
 Computers can be employed for map making and plotting contour and cross-sections.

 Contour intervals and scales can be changed in no time.

 However, surveyor should check the working condition of the instruments before using.
-For this standard points may be located near survey office and before taking out instrument for field work, its working is checked by observing those standard points from the specified instrument station.
+For these standard points may be located near survey office and before taking out instrument for field work, its working is checked by observing those standard points from the specified instrument station.

-Plot the interior details of the area surveyed in a drawing sheet.
-Find the area of the plot.
-Compare it with manual measurements taken with a tape/chain.
+Plot the interior details of the area surveyed in a drawing sheet and also in AutoCAD.

+Find the area of the plot from AutoCAD and directly from Total Station.
+Finally, compare the results with the actual area obtained from manual measurements taken with a tape/chain in the field.